Year 4 Residential: Arete Activity Centre

 Your child does not need to wear school uniform.

 Monday group to arrive at normal time.
 Option to collect at lunch on Wednesday.

-Wednesday group have the option to arrive at normal time or lunch, returning on Frida, time TBC.
+Wednesday group have the option to arrive at normal time or lunch, returning on Friday around 5pm.